AFP Algorithm and a Canonical Normal Form for Horn Formulas

-Throughout this section, let \(H^* = \bigwedge_i \p{\alpha_i \rightarrow \beta_i}\) be the canonical normal form of the target function, such that antecedents with smaller size, have smaller index.
+Throughout this section, let \(H^* = \bigwedge_i \p{\alpha_i \rightarrow \beta_i}\) be the formula in canonical normal form that is equivalent to the target formula, such that antecedents with smaller size, have smaller index.
 We say that the sequence of counterexamples in a run of the AFP Algorithm is \emph{ordered} (relative to \(H^*\)) if it is as follows.

 The sequence of counterexamples is a succession of \(m\) subsequences\footnote{Here each subsequence simply consists of consecutive parts of the sequence.}, where \(m\) is the number of clauses of \(H^*\).
 Let \(\p{z_j}\) be the \(i\)th subsequence.
-Then each \(z_j\) is a superset of \(\alpha_i\) but not a superset of \(\beta_i\) and not a superset of any \(\alpha_k\) such that \(\alpha_k\nsubset \alpha_i\); Moreover \(z_{j+1} \cap z_{j} \subset z_j \), and the last element of \(\p{z_j}\) is \(\alpha_i\).
+Then each \(z_j\) is a superset of \(\alpha_i\) but not a superset of \(\beta_i\) and not a superset of any \(\alpha_k\) such that \(\alpha_k\not\subset \alpha_i\); Moreover \(z_{j+1} \cap z_{j} \subset z_j \), and the last element of \(\p{z_j}\) is \(\alpha_i\).
 Note that in this definition there is no restriction on positive counterexamples or their order relative to negative counterexamples.

-It is straightforward to show that for every target function, there exists at least one ordered sequence of couterexaples.
+It is straightforward to show that for every target formula, there exists at least one ordered sequence of couterexaples.
 An example will be given in the proof of theorem \ref{AFP*-nobetterthan-AFP}.

-\begin{lem} For any Horn Formula, if the (negative) counterexamples are ordered, then the AFP and AFP* algorithms perform exactly the same operations. \end{lem} \begin{proof} By induction we show that after round \(i\), \(s_i = \alpha_i\) and will not be changed.
-So at round \(i+1\), for any of the negative counterexamples \(z_k\) if the test of line \ref{bestandteil_anfrage} is true for \(s_j = \alpha_j,\; j<i\), then it should be refined, but then as the index of clauses of \(H^*\) is ordered by the size of antecedents, Property of \(O\) (theorem \ref{property-of-AFP}) cannot be satisfied.
+\begin{lemma} For any Horn formula, if the (negative) counterexamples are ordered, then the AFP and AFP* algorithms perform exactly the same operations. \end{lemma} \begin{proof} By induction we show that after the \(i\)th subsequence, \(s_i = \alpha_i\) and it will not be changed later.
+So let it be true for the first \(i-1\) subsequences.
+Then at round \(i\), for any of the negative counterexamples \(z_k\) if the test of line \ref{bestandteil_anfrage} is true for \(s_j = \alpha_j,\; j<i\), then it should be refined, but then as the index of clauses of \(H^*\) is ordered by the size of antecedents, Property of \(O\) (theorem \ref{property-of-AFP}) cannot be satisfied.

-Therefore during round \(i\) only \(s_i\) can be added or refined and as the last negative counterexample in round \(i\) is \(\alpha_i\), with a similar argument, \(s_i\) will be refined to \(\alpha_i\). \end{proof}
+Therefore during round \(i\) only \(s_{i}\) can be added or refined and as the last negative counterexample in round \(i\) is \(\alpha_i\), with a similar argument, \(s_i\) will be refined to \(\alpha_i\). \end{proof}